-Tech giant Microsoft offers a selection of entry-level certifications covering a range of subjects, including:
+Tech giant Microsoft offers an entry-level certification called the Microsoft technology professional (MTA).
+This certificate covers a range of subjects, including:

 Best midlevel Microsoft certifications

-- Microsoft certified solutions expert (MCSE): MCSE certifications come in several specializations and show that you have the skills to manage servers, data systems, storage, private clouds, networking and more, depending on which you complete.
+Microsoft certified solutions expert (MCSE): MCSE certifications come in several specializations and show that you have the skills to manage servers, data systems, storage, private clouds, networking and more.

 MCSE and MCSD are two of the most highly regarded certifications in tech.
-Either of these will add some sparkle to your IT resume.
+Either of these could help your IT resume stand out.

 Best certifications for networking